Who Attends Short Programs?

 Registrants who have submitted payment prior to their cancellation will be eligible for refunds according to the schedule of cancellation penalties listed above.

-Requests to transfer to another course offered by Short Programs will be considered on a case-by-case basis.
+Requests to transfer to another course offered by Short Programs will be considered on a case-by-case basis and must be submitted through the Self-Service Portal.
 Any transfer requests received fewer than 15 days prior to the program will be subject to a transfer fee equal to 25% of the program fee.
 Registrants will also be charged any difference in cost between the original and new program.

-If you are unable to attend a course for which you have registered, you may contact the Short Programs office to request a transfer to another participant within the same company.
+If you are unable to attend a course for which you have registered, you may request a transfer through the Self-Service Portal to another participant within the same company.
 The substitute participant must submit a new application form.

 In the unlikely event of a course cancellation, the Short Programs office tries to announce cancellations at least four weeks in advance.
 Tuition will be refunded, but MIT Professional Education is not liable for travel expenses.
 We strongly recommend that you book accommodations from the suggested list on our Hotels & Lodging page and that you book directly with the hotel to facilitate any cancellation and/or refund requests.
 Most of the hotels from our list offer an MIT discount.